Ari-43/Support-Knowledge-Base/Misc.md

 <hr>

-## Invalid Java Runtime Configuration
+## Invalid Java Runtime Configuration or Invompatible Java Runtime
 1. Go to the installations tab of the launcher
 2. Press the three dots next to the installation
 3. Press Edit